 Are you old enough to remember when the internet was new to homes across America?
 I know it is hard to believe, but there was a time when the Internet was a bit of a novelty and something only “new adapters” and techies were interested in.
 I remember paying two grand for our first desktop and the thrill of setting up our modem dial-in network.

-Now that the Internet has aged a bit you’d think that it had only gotten better.
-If you think that, you’re wrong.
+Now that the internet has aged a bit you’d think that it had only gotten better.
+If you think that, then you’re wrong.
 I dare you to put any topic into your favorite search engine.
 Go ahead, I’ll wait.
-Now, when you do this you’ll notice an alarming fact, most of your returned results are forum results, question and answer sites and article marketing content repeated in similar forms over and over again.
+Now, when you do this you’ll notice an alarming fact – most of your returned results are forum results, question-and-answer sites, and article marketing content repeated in similar forms over and over again.

-If you’re still exclusively Google user, which you shouldn’t be, but if you are, you’ll also find the sponsored results and ads of all kinds.
-So what has replaced real information is a bunch of people answer questions for other people, people talking about things related to what you’re looking for and dozens of other questionable sources.
-On top of that you have an overwhelming amount of cloned articles so obviously copied from one another that only the titles are changed.also
+If you’re still exclusively a Google user, which you shouldn’t be, but if you are, then you’ll also find the sponsored results and ads of all kinds.
+So what has replaced real information is a bunch of people answering questions for other people, people talking about things related to what you’re looking for, and dozens of other questionable sources.
+On top of that, you have an overwhelming amount of cloned articles so obviously copied from one another that only the titles are changed.

 Among those questionable sources are article marketing pieces.
 These are articles on every topic imaginable that find their way onto sites as legitimate sources of information.
 They are most often written by content mills that hire writers with no knowledge, just the ability to throw together some sentences around a topic and some keywords.

 These dubious articles are then sold for very little and find their way onto websites around the world.
-Sometimes site owners will change them up a bit so they seem less stiff and generic, but other put them up as is.
-If you’re astute, you’ll notice this from site to site as you see wordings and phrases repeated.
-This, my friend is not information, this is the cheapening of the information highway.
+Sometimes site owners will change them up a bit so they seem less stiff and generic, but otherwise they put them up as is.
+If you’re astute, then you’ll notice this from site to site as you see wordings and phrases repeated.
+This, my friend, is not information – this is the cheapening of the information highway.